KundanGaira/CodeFlash/README.md

        });
     });

-This will flash /Highlight  code snippet inside all *&gt;pre&lt;* tags
+This will flash /Highlight  code snippet inside all *&lt;pre&gt;* tags